viamrobotics/docs/docs/components/gantry/_index.md

 ### Home

-Run the homing sequence of the gantry to return to its starting positions and return true once completed.
+Run the homing sequence of the gantry to re-calibrate the axes with respect to the limit switches.

 {{< tabs >}}
 {{% tab name="Python" %}}